Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Background Motivation

+sDTW's quadratic computational complexity is challenging to overcome, especially when accurate results are required and algorithmic optimizations are insufficient~\cite{wu2020fastdtw}.
+To determine the bottlenecks in conventional platforms, we perform a detailed characterization of parallelized and optimized sDTW kernels on CPU, GPU, FPGA, and PNM platforms.

-First, we observe that sDTW only exploits 41\% of the system's integer peak performance, i.e., 59 GINTOPS out of 145 GINTOPS, and it presents low arithmetic intensity (0.55 INTOP/Byte).
-Second, we find that the memory footprint of the execution is $\approx$570MB.
-The total memory traffic generated during runtime is $\approx$267 GB, putting the kernel above the DDR4 peak bandwidth most of the execution time. \di{This means that sDTW, while highly parallelizable due to independence across queries, is memory-bound in manycore CPUs.}
+\textbf{CPU}.
+We profile the performance of sDTW on an Intel Xeon Phi 7210 CPU using the Intel Advisor tool~\cite{koskela2017roofline}.
+We build the roofline plot and present the result in Figure~\ref{fig:sdtw_roofline}-left.
+First, we observe that sDTW-CPU can utilize only 41\% of the system's integer peak performance, i.e., 59 GINTOPS out of 145 GINTOPS, and exhibits low arithmetic intensity (0.55 INTOP/Byte).
+Second, the total memory traffic generated during runtime is 267 GB.
+In contrast, the memory footprint of the sDTW kernel is only 570 MB.
+This demonstrates that sDTW is a memory-bound kernel for CPU targets.

-\textbf{GPU platforms}.
-We find that several prior works~\cite{zhu2018developing, liu2019high, chang2012efficient, coelho2017gpu, eslami2018fast} propose to accelerate sDTW using GPUs.
-However, these works rely on shared-memory optimizations that only perform for certain small query sizes.
-For large query sizes, these implementations either 1) do not work or 2) use high-latency global-memory to hold the main data structures of sDTW, which results in large performance penalties.
-We develop a CUDA-based implementation that supports arbitrary sizes.

-\textbf{FPGA platforms}.
-Several prior works propose~\cite{kalantar2021fa, kang2020fpga, alomar2016fpga} to accelerate sDTW using FPGAs.
-However, most of them have very limited onboard memory, and data has to be moved over narrow buses.
-We develop our own HLS-based FPGA implementation and find that 1) the number of computation units is not enough to exploit the inherent parallelism of sDTW, and 2) the compute units spend most of their time waiting for the memory accesses to be served.

-\textbf{PNM/PuM platforms}.
-One way of improving parallelism and reducing data movement costs is to perform computation near or using memory.
-We analyze several approaches in those directions and detail their benefits and drawbacks. \begin{itemize} \item \underline{\textit{General-purpose PNM}}.
-This approach typically places small CPU cores in the same die as DRAM.
-The main benefit of this scheme is that the architecture can be potentially used for general-purpose applications.
-However, this comes at the cost of limited parallelism.
-We evaluate a general-purpose PNM (\texttt{upmem} baseline) in \cref{sec:matsa_comparison}, and our evaluations show that this architecture is compute bound when performing the sDTW computation.

-\item \underline{\textit{Specialized PNM}}.
-This approach typically places an ASIC accelerator in the same die as DRAM.
-The main benefit of this approach is that the processing elements are highly optimized for the target workload.
-However, the data still needs to be moved from memory to the accelerator.
-Even though an ASIC accelerator can be used in a PNM architecture, performance would still be bottlenecked by data movement between memory and the accelerator, similarly to general-purpose PNM.

-\item \underline{\textit{SRAM-based PuM}}.
-This approach uses SRAM-based memory arrays to perform in-situ computation (e.g., compute caches~\cite{aga2017compute}).
-The main benefits of this approach are the high levels of parallelism and reduced data movement.
-Unfortunately, SRAM suffers from density and scalability issues~\cite{gupta2019exploring}, along with being radiation vulnerable.